scandale-project/RSTORE/docs/installation.rst

 .. note::

-    Kvrocks should be installed from the source, and the repository must be in one directory up as the one you will be cloning vulnerability-lookup into.
+    Kvrocks should be installed from the source, and the repository must be in one directory up as the one you will be cloning RSTORE into.

 In order to compile kvrocks, you will need a few packages: